 Fixed-price contract?
 Go here instead.

-That’s why we created Upwork Hourly Protection allows you to dispute a freelancer’s hours if you feel the freelancer has billed you for more time than they worked on your project.
-A dispute is a formal disagreement on an hourly contract about the current invoice from your freelancer.
+That’s why we created Upwork Hourly Protection allows you to dispute an agency or freelancer’s hours if you feel that you have been billed for more time than they worked on your project.
+A dispute is a formal disagreement on an hourly contract about your current invoice.